calculuswhiz/jqwidgets-review/README.md

 ## Problem 4: Static analysis and TypeScript
 TypeScript is wonderful.
 It fixes a lot of the underlying problems that plain JS has.
 However, the benefit is nullified if you don't have good types to begin with.
 Because everything is done with strings in JQWidgets, it's extremely difficult to at least hack together a type declaration file that annotates the return type of all these methods.
 (Plus it's really not my job.)
 So it looks like there's no choice but to slap `any` everywhere...

 ...Or not?
 You see, they actually made a .d.ts file.
 It's [right here][2], tucked away in their Angular integration code.
 So that's it, right?
 All the bad times are over?
-Well, no. Even if you import it into your TS project, stuff like above is _still_ not recognized.
+Well, no. Even if you import it into your TS project, the documented JQuery API is _still_ not recognized.
 It also has no JSDoc annotations, and `any`s a plenty.
-So back to square one.
+So back to square one, it would seem...

 Oh, wait... what's this method?
 Oh, my...